 - Students are able to (1) translate prepared selected passages of largely and completely unadapted classical Latin; (2) demonstrate understanding of the morphology and syntax of all common classical Latin inflections and constructions; (3) demonstrate a broad knowledge of Latin vocabulary; (4) translate unseen passages of simple or simplified classical Latin without reference books; and (5) write a short study on the literary or historical significance of one or more Latin texts.

-- Indicative assessments in this unit are as follows: (1) class tests; (2) a commentary; and (3) an end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) in-class tests; (2) a commentary; and (3) assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)